- Python 86.3%

 uv run scripts/simulate_trip.py --trip WCCWB

-# Custom driver credentials, speed and interval:
+# Custom tracker, ingest endpoint, speed and interval:

-uv run scripts/simulate_trip.py --driver bob --password bob \
+uv run scripts/simulate_trip.py --tracker <tracker-id> \

 --trip ELLSWB --speed 30 --interval 1

-uv run scripts/fetch_vehicles.py <feed_name>
+uv run scripts/fetch_vehicles.py <feed_name> # full protobuf dump

-uv run scripts/fetch_vehicles.py <feed_name> --summary
+uv run scripts/fetch_vehicles.py <feed_name> --summary # one line per vehicle

 uv run scripts/fetch_vehicles.py <feed_name> --backend http://localhost:8000